 - Bizarre Love Triangle – Brotherhood (1986)

 If you listen to 1996’s Brotherhood, “Bizarre Love Triangle” comes mid-album and almost out of nowhere.
 Melodically, it surpasses every other song on the album, and almost begins a new direction for the band.
 It moves, it grooves and flows like nothing else at this point New Order has released.
 Except for…

 Between “True Faith” and “Bizarre Love Triangle” I don’t know what captured my attention first but I do know friends in high school were fans and I wasn’t alone in my adoration.
 “True Faith” arrived on Substance, a singles compilation album and joined, in my opinion, “Bizarre Love Triangle” as an anthem of sorts for the band.

 - Be a Rebel – Single Release (2020)

 Yep, I stand by this is a #1 pick because “Be a Rebel” is awesome.
 I’ve listened to it so many times now I need to set it aside before it gets old.
 The melody combines classic New Order synthesizer sound, with a delicate guitar chord bringing New Order right back into the thick of music.

 I left off a lot of favorites and current radio staples, didn’t I?
-With a stop-and-go history, just 10 studio albums in 40 years, and a few not represented on this Best New Order Songs list, it sure tells you the strength of the New Order catalog.
+Clearly I never cared much for their early dreary work so many still seem to flock to, but with a stop-and-go history, just 10 studio albums in 40 years, and a few not represented on this Best New Order Songs list, it sure tells you the strength of the New Order catalog.